BUGS-NYU/time-lapse-raspberry-pi/README.md

 # time-lapse-raspberry-pi
-Using a Raspberry Pi 3 and camera module, I created a sunset timelapse.
+Using a Raspberry Pi 3 and camera module (Camera Video Module for Raspberry Pi Model A/B/B+, Pi 2 and Raspberry Pi 3), I created a sunset timelapse.

 # Detailed documentation on how to make your own